Kissacat/tiantian-academic/content/publication/mmphone-acoustic-eavesdropping-on-loudspeakers-via-mmwave-characterized-piezoelectric-effect/index.md

   - Li Lu
   - Wenyao Xu
   - Kui Ren

+publication: In *EEE International Conference on Computer Communication*
+publication_short: In *INFOCOM'2022*

 abstract: >-
   More and more people turn to online voice communication with loudspeaker-equipped devices due to its convenience.
 To prevent speech